davidsontheath/davidsontheath.github.io/index.md

 *Forthcoming, Management Science*

 The relationship between profitability and leverage has been controversial in the capital structure literature.
 We revisit this relation in light of a novel quasi-natural experiment that increases market power for a subset of firms.
 We find that treated firms increase their profitability throughout the treatment period.
 However, they only transiently reduce financial leverage, gradually reverting to their pre-shock level.
 Firms respond differently according to size, with large firms gradually adjusting their leverage towards a new target and small firms reducing it.
 The patterns are broadly consistent with dynamic trade-off models with both fixed and variable adjustment costs.
+[Replication Code](PandFL_code_and_data.zip)

 <br>